SiliconLabs/wiseconnect/examples/snippets/ble/ble_iop_test/readme.md

 Before programming the radio board mounted on the mainboard, make sure the power supply switch is in the AEM position (right side) as shown below.

 ![](resources/readme/readme_img0.png)

+### Limitation

+- OTA ACK/UNACK features are not supported in Si917 IOP application
+- PSRAM support is not provided for ble_iop_app application
+- The ble_iop_app application is not supported NCP mode.